mikebranstein/home-k8s/README.md

 ## Process
 1. Flash SD card with latest Ubuntu Server image for Raspberry Pi
 2. Boot Raspberry Pi
-3. Run the SSH bootstrapping process via Ansible.
-This adds an SSH key to the Raspberry Pi and disabled password logins
+3. Run the configuration script via Ansible.
+This adds an SSH key to the Raspberry Pi and disabled password logins, then configures updates
-    - `> ansible-playbook ssh.yml -i hosts.yml`
+    - `> ansible-playbook configure.yml -i hosts.yml`
 4.